waifuumcleaner/SC_exam/README.md

       - [gain_curve.py](./gain_curve.py) creates the final result of the analysis after the output files produced by the HTCondor jobs have been retrieved.
       - [exec_condor.sh](./exec_condor.sh) is the file executed in the HTCondor jobs, calling [analysis_condor.py](./analysis_condor.py).
       - [submit_condor_jobs.sh](./submit_condor_jobs.sh) generates the submit files for HTCondor.
-   - When running the program, the `data` and `outputs` folders are created, containing the downloaded and processed PMT data,output files, and logs.
+   - When running the program, the `data` and `outputs` folders are created, containing the downloaded and processed PMT data, output files, and logs.

 ## Installation and Usage
 ### Prerequisites